Welcome Speech at a Medical Conference

 Should You Mention Local Culture in the Speech

 If the event is held in a special place, adding local touches is nice.
-You can say a kind word about the city, weather, or food.
+You can say a kind word about the city, the weather, or the food.
 This shows respect and makes guests feel noticed.
 But keep it simple and honest.

 How to Begin a Welcome Speech for Doctors’ Conferences